Install on AWS

 Helm 3.2.0+

 If you do not have Helm 3.2.0+, install.
-See the Helm documentation.
+For details, see the Helm documentation.

 Set up AWS Kubernetes environment and install Materialize

-To help you get started with Materialize for evaluation purposes, Materialize provides a sample Terraform module.
-The sample Terraform module is for evaluation purposes only and not intended for production use.
+To help you get started with Materialize for evaluation purposes, Materialize provides sample Terraform modules.
+The sample Terraform modules are for evaluation purposes only and not intended for production use.
 Materialize does not support nor recommends this module for production use.

 For simplicity, this tutorial stores various secrets in a file as well as prints them to the terminal.
 In practice, refer to your organization’s official security and Terraform/infrastructure practices.